dnhn/blotter/readme.md

 # blotter.ts

-A JavaScript API for drawing unconventional text effects on the web — GLSL-backed, batched into a single WebGL draw call, output to plain per-text canvases.
+A JavaScript API for drawing unconventional text effects on the web, GLSL-backed, batched into a single WebGL draw call, output to plain per-text canvases.

 This is a modern TypeScript rewrite of [bradley/Blotter](https://github.com/bradley/Blotter): ESM-first, typed, tree-shakeable, with `three` as a peer dependency.
 The rendering architecture is unchanged; the API is new (see [Migrating](#migrating-from-blotterjs)).